 It is each person's responsibility to ensure they have appropriate and acceptable insurance that will cover recompression treatment and other emergency medical costs in the unlikely event of an accident.

 During Your Trip

-It is important that you use the right equipment t enjoy your shark diving experience and to ensure your safety.
-Please consult this guide https://cloudfront.masterliveaboards.com/website-docs/Bahamas/Trip-Info/Bahamas-Equipment-Guidelines.pdf to see if your equipment is suitable.
-We do have a large range of equipment in case you need to rent anything.
+It is important that you use the suitable equipment to fully enjoy your shark diving experience, and to ensure your safety.

-You can pay all your onboard extras by card or in cash (USD, EUR & GBP).
-Please note that cash payments not done in USD are subject to a cash fee.
+You can for all pay all your onboard extras by card or in cash (USD, EUR, GBP and AUD).
+Please note that, due to unfavourable exchange rates in the Bahamas, cash payments in currencies other than USD are subject to a 4% fee.

-Drones can be brought into the Bahamas with pre-approved permission.
-For more information, please visit http://www.bcaa.gov.bs
+Drones can be brought into the Bahamas with pre-registration. to apply for registration please visit The Bahamas Civil Aviation Authority website.

 Join the ever growing Master Liveaboards family and be the first to hear about our special offers.
 We’ll also keep you informed about the latest happenings from around the world and make sure you get plenty of dive travel inspiration.